 Scholarships and Awards

-Anthem Blue Cross and Blue Shield Foundation Hokie Spirit Endowed Scholarship: two awards of approximately $4850 (opened in spring for awarding the following academic year)
+Anthem Blue Cross and Blue Shield Foundation Hokie Spirit Endowed Scholarship

-Established by the Anthem Blue Cross and Blue Shield Foundation in 2008, in memory of and to honor the victims of the April 16th, 2007 tragedy at Virginia Tech.
+Established by the Anthem Blue Cross and Blue Shield Foundation in 2008 to honor the victims of the April 16th, 2007 tragedy at Virginia Tech.
 This scholarship recognizes outstanding undergraduate students with exceptional commitment to community service and financial need.
 To the extent possible, preference will be given to those whose community service has been in the area of cultural integration.
 Two tuition scholarships will be awarded (equal fall and spring semester distributions), dependent on qualified applicants.

 Established in honor of Dr. Massey's distinguished 36 year teaching career at Virginia Tech, including service as associate dean of the College of Agriculture and Life Sciences, director of Agronomic and Plant Sciences, director of International Development, and chair of the University Committee on International Programs, the award is available to both HNFE undergradate and graduate students.
 Dr. Massey valued interdisciplinary approaches to problem solving that addressed evolving issues related to food and nutrition here and abroad.
 The award will provide scholarships, or student travel for presenting at national or international meetings, training, or exchange programs (including study abroad and mission trips).